scify/laravel-cookies-consent/how-to-upgrade-to-v2.md

 6. Make sure that the `cookies` array in the new configuration file contains the necessary information about each cookie (e.g. name, description, duration, etc.).

+### Step 4: Update the styles file (if necessary)

+If you have made any changes to the styles file in the v1 version of the plugin, you should transfer these changes to the new styles file.

+Old styles file: `public/vendor/cookies_consent/css/style.css` New styles file: `public/vendor/cookies_consent/css/cookies-consent.css`